storj-archived/storj-node-heroku-example/README.md

 ## Running Application

+Now that we've got all that setup out of the way, we can run the application.
 There are two ways to run your application - `heroku local web` and `npm start`.

 Running `heroku local web` will pull environment variables from the `.env` file.
 This is why we created the `.env` file in the previous step.